imveryh4ppy/unsimply-decent/README.md

 # Unsimply Decent
 A fabric modpack that makes Minecraft have higher performance with lots of mods.

+# What does this do?
+This adds mods that boosts Minecraft performance bot rendering and minecraft simulations, and also add features like dynamic lights, faster server pinging, connected glass, and better-looking F3!

 # Why should i use this?
-This modpack uses lots of mods to make Minecraft have higher performance as Minecraft is not really optimized, and this modpack easy the process of finding mods.
+This modpack uses lots of mods to make Minecraft have higher performance and have optifine-like features with some extra useful features!

 # Downloads
 [<img src="readme-stuff/download-github.png" width="200" height="100">](https://github.com/imveryh4ppy/unsimply-decent/releases/latest)